JGCRI/pygcam/docs/source/config.rst

 run.
 This is essential when running on a computing cluster.

 The variable ``GCAM.MI.Dir`` should point to a directory holding the ModelInterface program.
 This is used to execute batch queries to extract results from GCAM.
+By default, this location is computed from the ``GCAM.RefWorkspace``, but you can change it if necessary, e.g., if you're using a customized version of ModelInterface.

 Default configuration variables and values